 25 March is historically the start of the New Year in Florence.
 It is also the day on which the archangel Gabriel announced the incarnation to the Virgin Mary.
-The Feast of the Annunciation is one of the lesser known of Italy’s numerous festivals – hardly mentioned in the guidebooks – and when I visited a few years ago there were no other tourists around.
+The Feast of the Annunciation is one of the lesser known of Italy’s numerous religious festivals, hardly mentioned in the guidebooks.
+I’d been to something similar in the village of Vico del Gargano in Puglia, but was surprised to find so few visitors at a feast in a major tourist destination.
+When I visited a few years ago there were no other tourists around.

 Feast Of The Annunciation